The following comments are from English teachers who have taught, or are currently teaching English in Mexico.

 I have been teaching English in Mexico for 10+ years.
 I am a Canadian citizen (born in Canada) and did not come to Mexico until I had finished two careers in Canada.
 I agree with Amanda.
 I have been waiting forever to be treated as a paisano, I am completely fluent in Spanish and am able to hold a complicated political discussion or anything else that requires a university education (in Spanish).
 I cannot change my white skin and blue eyes, but the Mexican people from Mexico city DO, with lens covers and hair dye, and can change the pigment coloration of their skin.
 Being a native speaker should be an enormous advantage in teaching, but alas, I have found that when it comes right down to it, the L2 speaker gets the job, to feed their children, regardless of our certification or diplomas.
 This is Mexico, and believe me, Mexicans take care of Mexicans, first.
 Some schools are petrified at your request for an FM3 application.
 Beware, because this usually means that they do not want to “put on paper” certain things about their school, for example salaries paid, taxes paid, who the accountant is, etcetera!
 Combine this fear, with the fear of your native language education and it can manifest a pretty dead-end situation, regardless of your qualifications and experience.

 Living and working in Mexico has many exciting benefits but not without challenges.
 Owning and running a school here has been very rewarding in every area except financially.
-There just is little appreciation for education and even amongst the wealthy who pay a lot for their children to go to private schools it seems true learning is something that people don’t talk much about.
+There just is little appreciation for education and even among the wealthy who pay a lot for their children to go to private schools it seems true learning is something that people don’t talk much about.
 It is all about credentials and just getting a job.
 My greatest challenge has been to find teachers that are professional, will stay in a poorly paid position, teach from their hearts and professional backgrounds and let the love, great smiles and hugs of their students be sufficient to keep trying to influence for good the sincere and wonderful students that we teach everyday.

 Amanda, lay off the pharmaceuticals and do not provoke the police with your behavior.
 I have found Mexican police to be very forthcoming and respectable in my few dealings with them.
 That cannot be said of New York State troopers who placed me under arrest for alleged speeding and who upon searching me prior to being jailed found all my money and offered to “allow” me to post all of it as bail…